huancheng-trili/bootstrap-rollup/README.md

 # Smart Rollups Onboarding Tutorial

-- `src/lib.rs` -- contains the `Rust` code for our "Hello, World" kernel
+- `src/lib.rs` -- contains the `Rust` code for our "Hello, World" kernel.
-- `Cargo.toml` -- has the necessary dependencies for the building process
+- `Cargo.toml` -- has the necessary dependencies for the building process.
-- `empty_input.json` -- empty example of a kernel input (for debugging purposes)
+- `empty_input.json` -- an empty example of a kernel input (for debugging purposes).
-- `rustup-toolchain.toml` -- specifies the `rust` version required
+- `rustup-toolchain.toml` -- specifies the `rust` version required.
-- `sandbox_node.sh` -- script for setting up the sandboxed mode binaries
+- `sandbox_node.sh` -- the script for setting up the sandboxed mode binaries.
-- `two_inputs.json` -- example of a kernel input with two messages (for debugging purposes)
+- `two_inputs.json` -- an example of a kernel input with two messages (for debugging purposes).

 This tutorial will explain in detail the necessary steps for setting up a **smart rollup** on a test network for the Tezos blockchain.
 A valuable resource for learning about this exciting new feature can be found by following the [GitLab documentation](https://tezos.gitlab.io/alpha/smart_rollups.html).